luolinzhen/luolinzhen.github.io/content/en/research/_index.md

 PI: [Dr. Ye Shen](https://www.usf.edu/education/faculty/faculty-profiles/ye-shen.aspx)

-This project utilized standardized assessments to measure the literacy skills of Mandarin Chinese heritage language learners aged 8 to 12, exploring the relationship between reading and writing skills within and across Mandarin and English.
+This project utilized standardized assessments to measure the biliteracy skills of Mandarin Chinese heritage language learners aged 8 to 12, exploring the relationship between reading and writing skills within and across Mandarin and English.
 The purpose was to deepen understanding of cross-linguistic influences and promote biliteracy development among heritage language learners.

 <details>
 <summary> Click to Expand Standardized Tests Used </summary>
 <p style="text-align: justify;">

-Primary:
+Primary (Assessments in English and Chinese):
 - Reading
   - Word Reading: TOWRE-2, WRMT-III
   - Sentence Reading: WJ-IV